Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Related Work

-When robots are deployed in the real world, they must operate robustly in challenging situations.
-Environments particularly challenging to \ac{ICP} include those with geometric degeneracy, occlusions, and adverse weather conditions.

 Geometrically under-constrained environments refer to environments with very limited or degenerate geometric constraints for registration such as tunnels and narrow corridors.
 Under-constrained environments have long been established as a major source of \ac{ICP} error \cite{censi2007}.
-Numerous studies, such as \cite{tuna2023xicp} \cite{zhang_degene} \cite{zhen_localizability} \cite{hinduja}, have investigated \ac{ICP}’s performance in such environments and proposed solutions.
-In comparison, \ac{ICP}’s robustness under occlusions and adverse weather is less studied and is the focus of this paper.
+Numerous degeneracy detection techniques and degeneracy-aware localization methods have been proposed \cite{tuna2023xicp}.
+Scenarios such as occlusions and adverse weather, on the other hand, are challenging due to high levels of corruption in the lidar measurements.
+Corrupted measurements pose a significant safety threat, and they are the focus of this paper.

+To make registration algorithms, including \ac{ICP}, robust to noisy measurements, numerous outlier filters have been proposed \cite{babin}.
+Another line of research suggests to address this problem via de-noising the measurements. \citet{charron} presented a method to remove noise in 3D lidar point clouds caused by snow.
+This paper approaches the issue from a different angle, aiming to quantify and understand the impact of corrupted measurements on lidar-based \ac{ICP}.

-It was suspected that lidar-based localization would suffer in adverse weather conditions (e.g., rain, snow, and fog) as works such as \cite{test-sensor-on-adv-weather} showed that lidar sensor performance degrades in adverse weather.
-Putting lidar-based localization to the test, \citet{burnett2023ready} conducted an extensive evaluation of a lidar-based localization system on the all-weather Boreas dataset \cite{burnett_ijrr23}.
+\citet{burnett2023ready} tested lidar-based localization system on the all-weather Boreas dataset \cite{burnett_ijrr23}.
 They found that lidar-based localization is surprisingly robust to moderate precipitation.
-Later, \citet{courcelle2022importance} evaluated lidar-based \ac{ICP} over the Canadian Adverse Driving Conditions (CADC) dataset \cite{Pitropov_2020} and also discovered that lidar-based \ac{ICP} is robust to a high level of precipitation.
+Later, \citet{courcelle2022importance} evaluated lidar-based \ac{ICP} over the Canadian Adverse Driving Conditions (CADC) dataset \cite{Pitropov_2020} and also discovered that lidar-based \ac{ICP} is robust to high levels of precipitation.
 However, they observed that extreme, abrupt cases such as snow gusts led to significant \ac{ICP} localization errors.
-Due to an insufficient amount of data on these extreme cases, they could not quantitatively evaluate the impact of these extreme events on \ac{ICP}.

-\citet{courcelle2022importance} identified view obstruction (occlusion) as another event that led to large pose errors. \citet{s21155196} presented a comprehensive evaluation of lidar-based localization under occlusions through simulation.
+Due to an insufficient amount of data on these extreme cases, they could not quantitatively evaluate the impact of these extreme events on \ac{ICP}. \citet{courcelle2022importance} identified view obstruction (occlusion) as another event that led to large pose errors. \citet{s21155196} presented an evaluation of lidar-based localization under occlusions via simulation.
 Unsurprisingly, they found that, on average, localization error increases with the percentage of the scene being occluded and significant localization errors can arise when half or more of the scene is occluded.